MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticResourcePerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsResourcePerformance>`: The user experience analytics resource performance entity.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsResourcePerformance>`: The user experience analytics resource performance entity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AverageSpikeTimeScore <Int32?>]`: AverageSpikeTimeScore of a device or a model type.
 Valid values 0 to 100
   - `[CpuSpikeTimePercentage <Double?>]`: CPU spike time in percentage.
 Valid values 0 to 100
   - `[CpuSpikeTimePercentageThreshold <Double?>]`: Threshold of cpuSpikeTimeScore.
 Valid values 0 to 100